AdaCore/spark2014/docs/ug/spark_2014.rst

       with Depends => (X => Y,
                        Y => X);

-In the example above the depends annotation states that the final value of ``X`` depends on the initial value of ``Y``, and the final value of ``Y`` depends on the initial value of ``X``.
+In the example above the Depends annotation states that the final value of ``X`` depends on the initial value of ``Y``, and the final value of ``Y`` depends on the initial value of ``X``.
 It is important to note that this is not stating the stronger property that the values of ``X`` and ``Y`` are swapped - that would require a postcondition aspect which will be described in the next section.
 So an implementation which, for example, doubled ``X`` and ``Y`` and then swapped their values would satisfy this dependency.
-If a depends annotation is present then it must be complete, i.e. for every output of the subprogram it must specify the (possibly null) list of inputs on which that output depends.
+If a Depends annotation is present then it must be complete: for every output of the subprogram it must specify the (possibly null) list of inputs on which that output depends.

-The depends aspect of a subprogram is used by the tools when performing flow analysis of calls to that subprogram, and it is checked by the tools when analysing the body.
+The Depends aspect of a subprogram is used by the tools when performing flow analysis of calls to that subprogram, and it is checked by the tools when analyzing the body.
 This level of flow analysis is referred to as information-flow analysis.
-As with the other annotations discussed so far, if the depends aspect is not provided explicitly for a subprogram then it will be synthesized by the tools.
-(The synthesized dependency will be a conservative approximation if the body of the subprogram is not available for analysis, and may still be an approximation even if the body is available.
-For more details see the |SPARK| Reference Manual.)
+As with the other annotations discussed so far, if the Depends aspect is not provided explicitly for a subprogram then it will be synthesized by the tools.
+The synthesized dependency will be a conservative approximation if the body of the subprogram is not available for analysis, and may still be an approximation even if the body is available.

 .. _Preconditions and Postconditions: